rkulla/remoclipbo/README.md

 ## Overview

-`remoclipbo` securely copies the contents of your clipboard to a remote machine without the need for virtual KVM software like Sharemouse, Synergy, etc.
+`remoclipbo` securely copies the contents of your clipboard to a remote machine.

 ## Requirements